dutchLuck/ping3/README.md

 ping3 utility provides timestamp and record route, but doesn't currently provide ICMP timestamp or mask pings.

+## Comparison of information output to the user
 The default output of ping3 is somewhat similar to the output of ping, but with a different length number at the start of each reply description.
 The ping3 length value is the total size of